radareorg/radare2-book/src/analysis/graphs.md

 Radare2 will convert the graph to dot format, use the `dot` program to convert it to a `.gif` image and then try to find an already installed viewer on your system (`xdg-open`, `open`, ...) and display the graph there.

-The extension of the output image can be set with the `graph.extension` config variable.
+The output image extension can be set with the `graph.extension` config variable.
 Available extensions are `png, jpg, gif, pdf, ps`.

 _Note: for particularly large graphs, the most recommended extension is `svg` as it will produce images of much smaller size_